Optimal Investment in a Dual Risk Model: Investing in a Market Index

 \subsubsection{A Verification Theorem}

 \begin{theorem}[Verification] Let $w\in{\rm C}^2_{\rm b}$ be a decreasing classical solution of problem \eqref{eqn:(5.12)} such that condition \eqref{eqn:w(X)1{tau<infty}=0} holds.
-Then, $w(x)\le V(x)$, where $V(x)$ is the value function of the ruin probability minimization problem with investment. \\ In addition, if $\mathcal{P}=\mathbb R_+$, then $w(x)=V(x)$. \end{theorem} \begin{proof} Let $A=\{A_s\}_{s\ge0}$ be an admissible strategy and $C:=\{C_t\}_{t\ge0}$ be a non-decreasing singular function, i.e. $C_t:=\int_0^tdc_s$ where $c_s$ is a non-negative measure.
-Then,
+Then, $w(x)\le V(x)$, where $V(x)$ is the value function of the ruin probability minimization problem with investment. \\ In addition, if $\mathcal{P}=\mathbb R_+$, then $w(x)=V(x)$. \end{theorem}